 Pros and Cons of Using a Personal Loan to Buy a Car

 Pros of a Personal Loan

 No strings attached.
 With a personal loan, the lender doesn’t mandate how you use the loan money.
 While you may be required to give the reason for the loan on the application, the lender probably won’t force you to use the cash to buy a new vehicle.
 No collateral required.
 When using a personal loan to purchase a car, you frequently won’t have to provide any collateral for the loan.
 Better yet, your personal loan lender can’t repossess the vehicle if you fall behind on payments (although in that scenario, your credit score may suffer.)

 Cons of a Personal Loan

 Higher interest rates.
 Since personal loans are often unsecured, in which case they require no collateral, lenders may look to protect themselves with higher interest rates than they charge on auto loans.
-Depending on your credit, personal loan rates clock in at 5.99% on the low end and up to 20% or more on the high end.
-Those rates are significantly higher than the average auto loan rate, which stands at between 2.5% and 5% in 2021.
+Depending on your credit, personal loan interest rates can range from 6.7% to 35.99%.
+The average auto loan rate, meanwhile, is 6.07% on a new car and 10.26% on a used car as of the fourth quarter of 2022.
 Harder to get approved.
 Typically, personal loan applications are reviewed more diligently by lenders compared to auto loans.
 That’s primarily due to the unsecured nature of many personal loans.
 As lenders want to make sure they’re lending to a borrower who will pay the loan back, they’re more likely to take a harder stance on loan approvals and thoroughly vet the financial health of any personal loan borrower.

 Pros and Cons of an Auto Loan to Buy a Car